vegather/Disruptive/README.md

 ## Endpoints Implemented

-The following is a list of all the available endpoints in the Disruptive Technologies REST API, with a checkmark next to the ones that have been implemente in this Swift library.
+The following is a list of all the available endpoints in the Disruptive Technologies REST API, with a checkmark next to the ones that have been implemented in this Swift library.

 - [x] ~~GET /projects/{project}/devices~~
 - [x] ~~POST /projects/{project}/devices:batchUpdate~~